gui2de/ppol6818-rof6/assignment.md

 ## PART 1 vs PART 2

-We see that for N = 10, the width of the confidence interval is very similar ~0.6
+We see that for N = 10, the width of the confidence interval is very similar ~0.6.
+For N = 100, the width of the CI for part 1 is 0.157 whereas, for part 2 it is 0.153.